wazum/openconnect-proxy/README.md

 	OPENCONNECT_MFA_CODE=<Multi factor authentication code>

-You can also change the ports the proxies are listening on (these are the default values):

-	HTTPS_PROXY_PORT=8888
-	SOCKS5_PROXY_PORT=8889

 # Run container in foreground

 To start the container in foreground run:

-	docker run -it --rm --privileged --env-file=.env --net host wazum/openconnect-proxy
+	docker run -it --rm --privileged --env-file=.env \
+	  -p 8888:8888 -p 8889:8889 wazum/openconnect-proxy:latest

-Either use `--net host` or `-p 8888:8888 -p 8889:8889` to make the proxy ports available on the host.
+The proxies are listening on ports 8888 (http/https) and 8889 (socks).
+Either use `--net host` or `-p <local port>:8888 -p <local port>:8889` to make the proxy ports available on the host.

 Without using a `.env` file set the environment variables on the command line with the docker run option `-e`: